From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 How to Get Tool Making Right: A DFM Approach

-The most effective way to ensure success is to approach tool making through design for manufacturability (DFM).
+The easier way to guarantee a success is to use the Design for Manufacturability (DFM).

 • Engage your injection molding partner early in the design phase